MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 - **Stop**: Displays the debug message and stops executing.
 Writes an error to the console.
 - **Inquire**: Displays the debug message and asks you whether you want to continue.
-Adding the **Debug** common parameter to a command, when the command is configured to generate a debugging message, changes the value of the `$DebugPreference` variable to **Inquire**.
 - **Continue**: Displays the debug message and continues with execution.
 - **SilentlyContinue**: (Default) No effect.
 The debug message isn't displayed and execution continues without interruption.

+Adding the **Debug** common parameter to a command, when the command is configured to generate a debugging message, changes the value of the `$DebugPreference` variable to **Continue**.

 ### Examples